By Gologic with the collaboration of Alexandre Couëdelo.

 - Aqua security’s DTA

-How does strengthening security in processes work?
+How does strengthening security in

 The biggest change with DevSecOps is the idea of bringing security as early as possible in the process.
 As a result, the stages on the left side of our DevOps loop game tools to catch as many vulnerabilities as possible and deploy a more secure application?